hilbix/tino/howto/netdata.md

 This also leaves the `postgres` user free for other things.

 Also, if something breaks (in `pg_hpa.conf`), NetData is locked out, such that I can detect it more quickly.
+For examples with upgrades.